Out-of-Bounds Access

 To understand what happens when you access an array out of bounds, we need to talk about undefined behavior, but to get a sense of what that means, let's start with a real-world example.

-Suppose you're driving a car, and you've been given this map, with the strict instructions to “stay on the road”:
+Suppose you're driving a car, and you've been given the following map, with strict instructions to “stay on the road”:

-But installing guardrails is time consuming, and expensive.
-Most roads don't have guardrails, you're just expected to drive properly and stay on the road.
+But installing guardrails is time consuming and expensive.
+Most roads don't have guardrails—you're just expected to drive properly and stay on the road.
 If you don't, you'll face the consequences, whatever they are.
 That's what it means to have undefined behavior.
 And that's the approach taken by C++—it expects you to follow the rules, and if you don't, it doesn't promise to protect you from the consequences, or even say what the consequences will be.

 Perhaps the reason the road curves is that there is a lake in the way…